triv321/automatedbackup/README.md

 > A simple, robust Bash script for creating timestamped, compressed backups of any directory.

-This project is the first deliverable of the "AI Infrastructure Engineer Roadmap," designed to practice foundational shell scripting and build a genuinely useful command-line utility.

 ## Overview

 In any production or development environment, the ability to create reliable, automated backups is a critical, non-negotiable task.
 Manually copying folders is slow, error-prone, and doesn't scale.
 This script solves that problem by providing a simple, reusable tool to create a compressed `.tar.gz` archive of any specified directory.